winitzki/lamonte-jexer-wikis/jexer-images.md

 Design Goals
 ------------

-Jexer's primary goal as project is to expose the capabilities of stock xterm to applications.
+Jexer's primary goal as a project is to expose the capabilities of stock xterm to applications.
 If a way to achieve its aims exists in xterm's existing sequences, Jexer will use that.
 But since xterm does not provide a non-palettized 24-bit image format, this design seeks to align most closely with the functions xterm already does have.
 Therefore: